FlavScents AInsights Entry for Diethyl Malonate (CAS: 105-53-3)

 2. Sensory Profile

-Diethyl malonate is characterized by a mild, fruity odor with nuances reminiscent of apple and pineapple.
-It is often described as having a sweet, ethereal quality that can enhance the overall sensory experience of a formulation.
-The compound is typically used as a background note, providing subtlety and depth rather than dominating the sensory profile.
-Specific odor thresholds are not well-documented, but its impact is generally considered moderate.
+Diethyl malonate is characterized by its mild, fruity odor with nuances of apple and pineapple.
+It is often described as having a sweet, ethereal quality with moderate intensity and diffusion.
+The compound is typically used as a background note or modifier in flavor compositions, enhancing the overall fruitiness and providing a subtle sweetness.
+While specific taste and odor thresholds are not widely reported, its sensory role is well-recognized in the industry for its ability to blend seamlessly with other fruity and sweet notes.

 Citation hooks: FlavScents; peer-reviewed sensory literature